 The policy also covers health information which is classified as ‘sensitive information’ and special care is taken in the maintenance and storage of health records and the release or alteration of health information.

 We will not provide personal information to any other individuals or organisations without prior consent except where required by law to do so.

 At times, we may also disclose information on a confidential basis with:

-- overseas recipients, such as a medical practitioner, about an individual if they are using our health services and they reside outside Australia.
+- overseas recipients, such as a medical practitioner, about an individual if they are using our health services and they reside outside Australia; and

-- emergency services in case of an emergency
+- emergency services in the case of an emergency.

-In these cases, we will take reasonable steps to ensure to use the information in accordance with the Privacy Act.
+In these cases, we will take reasonable steps to ensure use of information in accordance with the Privacy Act.
 We will seek consent before any information is disclosed.